 Benefits Of Unilateral Training

-Unilateral training has become increasingly popular in recent years, and for a good reason.
+Single-limb exercises have become increasingly popular in recent years, and for a good reason.

 The benefits of unilateral exercises include:

 - Reduced Muscle Imbalances: By training each side separately, you can identify and address muscle imbalances, which can help prevent compensations and overuse injuries.
+The fact that they help regain balance and muscle symmetry makes them particularly beneficial in rehabilitation programs and post-injury workouts.

 Safety Tips and Precautions